-Food is cheap in the streets of Taiping and there are local delights to sample everywhere you go.
+Food is cheap on the streets of Taiping and there are local delights to sample everywhere you go.
 For just 4 or 5 RM (Malaysian Ringgits) you can get a hot cooked meal.
 How cheap is that!
 Some of my personal favourites being Char Kuey Teow (noodles), Nasi Lamak (coconut rice), Roti Canai (flakey bread) and Satay (chicken or lamb only).
 Oh and I can’t go past a good curry puff for a snack, or a refreshing Ice Kacang to cool you down in the heat.

 Many, many new developments are popping up everywhere, such as shopping complexes, a new main railway station and cafe/restaurants, including chains like Starbucks, which make the city a more modern centre.
 However, many locals don’t want too much change, as they like the slow pace, quiet, and relaxed feel.
 That’s why they are here; because the price of living is still affordable for them and there are no traffic jams like the bigger Malaysian cities – a definite plus.
 Have a read of Kuala Lumpur, the capital of Malaysia.

-- Post Office,
+- Post Office

 - Golf Course, and

-But most impressive, I think, is that the Zoo’s breeding program has been very successful for many species of animals including the Malaysian Tiger which is, or was, endangered.
+But most impressive, I think, is the Zoo’s breeding program.
+It has been very successful for many species of animals including the Malaysian Tiger which is, or was, endangered.